Tennessee Residential Lease Agreement | PDF

 A Tennessee residential lease agreement is a fillable template to be used by a landlord and tenant to enter into a binding contract for the use of a property.
 The standard term is one (1) year, but it can be any length as agreed upon and specified by the parties involved.
 It is customary that before a contract is authorized, the landlord checks the tenant’s credit and background through the use of the rental application.
 This way, the landlord will know if the person is qualified to handle the monthly payment and see the risk factors of an eviction in the future.

-- If Landlord or Tenant have any questions about their rights, they should review the Tennessee Uniform Residential Landlord and Tenant Act
+- If the Landlord or Tenant has any questions about their rights, they should review the Tennessee Uniform Residential Landlord and Tenant Act

 Table of Contents

 - Forms (2)

 - Guides & Laws